lefranz/geneva-dictators/README.md

 ### Kuwait

-* '9K-GBA' : 'Airbus A340 VIP used by Kuwait government',
+* '9K-GBA' : 'Airbus A340 VIP used by Kuwait government'
-* '9K-GBB' : 'Airbus A340 VIP used by Kuwait government',
+* '9K-GBB' : 'Airbus A340 VIP used by Kuwait government'
-* '9K-AKD' : 'Airbus A320 VIP used by Kuwait government',
+* '9K-AKD' : 'Airbus A320 VIP used by Kuwait government'
-* '9K-GEA' : 'Airbus A319 VIP used by Kuwait government',
+* '9K-GEA' : 'Airbus A319 VIP used by Kuwait government'
-* '9K-GCC' : 'Boeing 737 VIP used by Kuwait government',
+* '9K-GCC' : 'Boeing 737 VIP used by Kuwait government'
-* '9K-GAA' : 'Boeing 747 VIP used by Kuwait government',
+* '9K-GAA' : 'Boeing 747 VIP used by Kuwait government'
-* '9K-AJD' : 'Gulfstream V used by Kuwait government',
+* '9K-AJD' : 'Gulfstream V used by Kuwait government'
-* '9K-AJE' : 'Gulfstream V used by Kuwait government',
+* '9K-AJE' : 'Gulfstream V used by Kuwait government'
-* '9K-AJF' : 'Gulfstream V used by Kuwait government',
+* '9K-AJF' : 'Gulfstream V used by Kuwait government'
-* '9K-GFA' : 'Gulfstream 550 used by Kuwait government',
+* '9K-GFA' : 'Gulfstream 550 used by Kuwait government'

 ### Libya

 * '5A-ONE' : 'Airbus A340 used Libyan government'